· 5 min read

 The success of any disruptive technology depends on its ability to deliver demonstrated use cases in saving money or solving problems, along with a proven return on the financial investment.

-Glass EE2 commercial-grade wearable technology, coupled with NSF’s expertise and NSF EyeSucceed software, accomplishes all of the above and more.
+Glass EE2 commercial-grade wearable technology, combined with NSF’s expertise and NSF EyeSucceed software, accomplishes that and more.

-The Glass EE2 hardware has allowed us to take the NSF EyeSucceed software to a higher level, empowering clients with a deeply refined solution that meets the food industry’s safety and quality needs.
+The Glass EE2 hardware has allowed us to take the NSF EyeSucceed software to a higher level, empowering clients with a deeply refined solution that meets the needs of the food industry.
 By offering advanced livestreaming capabilities for remote assistance, extended battery life and excellent connectivity, Google is bringing smartglasses to the mainstream as a viable business tool.

 As a Glass Provider, NSF EyeSucceed supplies the Glass EE2 device right to our clients.
-User feedback and needs are so invaluable, they are shared with the Glass team at Google and directly impact future Glass product development.
+Because user feedback and needs are critical, they are shared with the Glass team at Google and directly inform future Glass product development.